Welcome Data Organizations TikTok About Me Privacy Contact

 What conclusions can you draw from the numbers to date?

-A terrific data analyst, Emily Parker, who runs DataViz.fyi, has created a graphical analysis breaking down the data and drawing some vital comparisons.
-Note: There is a short lag between the time we enter data and the time it filters through to Emily’s analysis page - which only matters right after I finish adding to the database.
+A terrific data analyst, Emily Parker, who runs DataViz.fyi, has created a rich graphical analysis breaking down the data and drawing some vital comparisons.
+Click inside the analysis for more detailed explanations and per capita category comparisons that are eye opening to say the least.
+Note: There is a short lag between the time we enter data and the time it filters through to Emily’s analysis page - the lag only shows up in the minutes right after I finish adding to the database, and explains any possible discrepancy between the summary number above and the numbers within the analysis page.

 And if you want to look just at current trends, here’s a link to a visualization developed by Eric Graham, which opens in a new window https://erksome.shinyapps.io/WMN_Analysis/